rdentato/tst/tutorial/tutorial.md

 }
 ```

-There will be further versions of this function along the tutorial, they will be numbered
-with `fact_0`, `fact_1`, etc.

 You will create a separate file called, say, `t_fact_0.c` with all the checks you wannt to perform
 on the function: